ChainSwordCS/craftminetweaks/README.md

 This code is pretty simple and kinda hacky.
 It may not function as intended in all cases, I apologize for that, I may update this to fix any such bugs in the future.
 It's also designed to hopefully work with any future mods that add more unlocks, but no promises there.

+## download

+You can download the latest release from the Releases tab, or from [Modrinth](https://modrinth.com/mod/dirtunjoyer/)

 ## build instructions

 run ``./gradlew build`` on linux or WSL,